Raminder Jassal: Spokesperson and ambassador

 He was then named to be the official Spokesperson of the Ministry of External Affairs where he served with distinction from 1999 to 2001.
 In that capacity he also handled media arrangements for all official foreign visits of the Prime Minister of India and all incoming state and official visits including those of President Clinton to India in March 2000 and Prime Minister Vajpayee to Washington D.C. in September, 2000.

 He served as India's Ambassador to Israel from 2001 to 2004.
 During this period relations between India and Israel progressed.
 As Deputy Chief of Mission and Charge d'affaires in Washington, D.C., Jassal was one of the lead negotiators of the civil nuclear deal between the United States and India.
 He took up his position as India's Ambassador in Ankara in 2008.

+Death

 In 2009, he was diagnosed with a lymphoma.
 On 11 March 2011, while undergoing treatment in a Turkish hospital in Ankara, he died of complications from a round of chemotherapy.
 The Turkish government flew Jassal's remains in a military aircraft back to New Delhi.

+Personal life

 Ambassador Jassal was married to Professor Smita Tewari Jassal, a professor at Johns Hopkins University.